 My testimony spoken to the King County Council’s Mobility & Environment Committee in February 2020 on behalf of the Sierra Club Washington State Chapter:

-As we transition into transportation considerations, what we’re ultimately dealing with for funding is looking at whether we’re going to fund a cleaner planet, cleaner air.
+As we transition into transportation considerations, what we’re dealing with, ultimately, for funding is looking at whether we’re going to fund a cleaner planet, cleaner air pollution.

 So I would hope that you deeply consider that as you look at the funding package.

 It is also vitally important that we fund our county’s transit after the funding cuts of I-976, as you well know.
 We are a job center, and we’re focusing on TODs.
 And since we’re a job center, our transportation emissions are lofty.
 Our transportation emissions account for the majority of Washington state’s GHGs.

 The climate crisis is here and it is right now.
 It will only get worse, especially with the status quo.
 Now is not the time to limit our clean and most efficient transportation options.”